pmaganty/innovationhub/README.md

 1. **Modern JS Library/Framework**: REACT (See client folder**)
 2. **Minimum 3 Interactions**: See Features section for all possible interactions
 3. **Architectural Pattern**: MVC (See Architecture section for diagram)
 4. **Backend service, PostgreSql database, CRUD**: Backend service provided by server.ts, routes/\*, and controllers/\*, models/\*.
-The models/database.sql describes the database structure and models/db.ts creates the connection to the sql server.
+The models/database.sql describes the database structure and models/db (See the Data Model section).ts creates the connection to the sql server.
 All routes are in routes/index.ts.
 5. **Third Party RESTful API**: Stripe (See routes/index.js for all stripe routes)
 6. **UI components from material-ui/@core**: Used throughout application: Stack, Box, Alert, Button, Textfield, Card.
 Examples below.